qinyia/diag_feedback_E3SM/README.md

 - Mar 21, 2021: add plot_CldRadKernel_latlon
 - Jul 20, 2021: re-organize
 - Oct 10, 2021: clear-up and re-organize main.py and main-plot.py
+- Dec 22, 2021: generate a web page to better organize and visualize all figures.